Skip to content

 • Sleep disturbances: An elevated cortisol level makes it difficult to fall or stay asleep, especially in the early morning hours.

-• Concentration and Memory Problems: High cortisol levels impair brain function and lead to concentration difficulties.
+• Concentration and memory problems: High cortisol levels impair brain function and lead to concentration difficulties.

-• Mood Swings and Irritability: A disrupted cortisol level affects the neurotransmitters, which can lead to mood swings and irritability.
+• Mood swings and irritability: A disrupted cortisol level affects the neurotransmitters, which can lead to mood swings and irritability.

 Important: If you notice one or more of these symptoms, a cortisol test can provide valuable insights.
 Early diagnosis and targeted measures can effectively manage the effects of a disrupted cortisol level.